datafobia/cpgf/README.md

 # 📦 cpgf

-The `cpgf` package provides a consolidated database of the Federal Government Payment Card (CPGF) covering the period from 2013 to 2025.
+The `cpgf` package provides a consolidated database of the Federal Government Payment Card (CPGF) covering the period from 2013 up to May 2025..

 The Federal Government Payment Card (CPGF) is a payment instrument used by the government that operates similarly to a regular credit card, but within specific limits and regulations.
 The government uses the CPGF to cover its own expenses, provided they qualify as advances of funds (suprimento de fundos).